dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-manual-configuration.md

 #### Modifying launch.json configurations to include a preLaunchTask

 In your [launch.json](https://code.visualstudio.com/Docs/editor/debugging) file add a [preLaunchTask](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes) for each configuration that you want daprd launched.
-The [preLaunchTask](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes) will reference tasks that you define in your tasks.json file.
+The [preLaunchTask](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes) references tasks that you define in your tasks.json file.
 Here is an example for both Node and .NET Core.
 Notice the [preLaunchTasks](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes) referenced: daprd-web and daprd-leaderboard.

 ```json
 {